E-book – 24.90 €

 LEADERSHIP AND CULTURE IN TIMES OF CHANGE

 How do we cope when faced with uncertainty?
 We acquire a kind of tunnel vision and revert to old ways of thinking.
 Obsolete mindsets start to reemerge.
-Old people often fall back into old patterns of thought and behaviour and try to solve new problems with old methods.
-They resort to cultural realities that no longer exist and that were supposedly much better.
+Older people often fall back into old patterns of thought and behaviour and try to solve new problems with outdated solutions.
+They draw on cultural realities that no longer exist and which were supposedly much better.

 Pessimism is not a cognitive achievement.
-It arises freely, without inner effort.
+It is an inhibiting state of mind which arises without inner effort.
 An optimal organisation is like an additional leader.
 It is a guiding force, helping teams and individuals reach their potential.

 Chapter 02 //